KelvinLam05/KelvinLam05/README.md

 ## ABOUT ME

 I'm a self-taught data scientist passionate about data science in general and machine learning in particular.
 I am currently looking for a job.
-Feel free to contact me if you want to hire me.

 I've worked on a few machine learning and statistics projects in classification, regression, NLP, and unsupervised learning.

 ### CURRENTLY LEARNING